Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 Just with the equipment above, you have a decent and like-a-pro recording studio at home.

-For example, if your studio microphone is low quality, although all of the others are high-end, you will only get poor quality soundtrack.
-Or microphone is good but audio interface is bad, you will get the same result.
+For example, if your studio microphone is low quality, although all of the others are high-end, you will only get a poor quality soundtrack.
+Or microphone is good but the audio interface is bad, you will get the same result.

 The last words